jimstudt/ParsableCommands/README.md

 // Read lines from stdin and send them out to the commands. while let line = readLine(prompt: "$ ", strippingNewline: true) {
     do {
+        // This will break `line` like shell does.
+You could also pass
+        // a prebrokenup array of strings.
         try MyCommands.parse( line).run()
     } catch ParserErrors.noCommand {
         // it's ok, just a blank line or something got in.